Q. How do I research an author's credibility?

 Thank you for your question about determining an author's credibility.

 A source being credible is a very important part of finding good and reliable research.
-There are several different ways to research an author's credibility, depending on the type of source you are using.
-While there are more than just these three types of sources, the strategies you use for these three, you can use for any source.
+There are several different ways to research an author's credibility, depending on the type of source.
+While there are more than just these three types of sources, the strategies are the same.

-- When you are determining the credibility of the author of a book, you will first check the book in the following places: Author's note (if there is one), Foreword and/or Introduction (if there is one), and the About the Author (often found on the back cover).
+- To determining the credibility of the author of a book, check the book in the following places: Author's note (if there is one), Foreword and/or Introduction (if there is one), and the About the Author (often found on the back cover).

 - These sections usually provide information about the author's education and what sort of expertise he or she has on the topic.

 - Check to see if the author has any advanced degrees in the subject area.

-- If the book has any reviews, you can see if the reviews are from credible sources which you have actually heard of as opposed to random people.
+- If the book has any reviews, see if the reviews are from credible sources who are experts in the field.

 - Articles can be tricky to verify if the author hasn't published many articles.
-Your first step is to see what clues are available in the article and in the publication.
+The first step is to see what clues are available in the article and in the publication.

 - Does the author list his or her credentials such as advanced degrees?